 What if I want to find out more?

 If you feel uncertain about what you need, or unsure if I am the right person for you, that is very common and understandable.
 To find out, you can contact me to schedule an initial consultation, an opportunity for us to explore together what you are struggling with and what your needs are.
 And then we can find out together if working with me is something that suits and feels right for you.

 How Dr Bertie Wai works

 In my work with individual adults, I start with creating a relational space in which you can feel safe and supported when examining difficult feelings and circumstances in your life.
-When factors that keep you feeling stuck, troubled, or emotionally distraught are brought to light, you will be in a driver’s seat to create a new map that takes you where you want your life to go.
+When factors that keep you feeling stuck, troubled, or emotionally distraught are brought to light, you will be in the driver’s seat to create a new map that takes you where you want your life to go.

 Please visit the Therapy Q & A page for more details.

 What to expect from therapy, from our work together

 Depending on the nature and history of your concerns as well as your life circumstance, treatment duration varies on a case-by-case basis.
 It is not uncommon for people to come in feeling unclear about what they need to change or work on, apart from an overwhelming sense of getting stuck, feeling lost and dissatisfied, or needing help.
 That could be where our work starts: to find out about the root of what is bothering you and what you want to see changed.
 (For example, you could feel that your life is falling apart or your relationships are failing you, but you don’t know exactly why.)
-Some people come in initially with very clear goals (e.g., “I want to work on my marriage”), and those goals could evolve and expand as they develop a better understanding of themselves and their deeper needs (e.g., “I want to be able to feel close to people”).
+Some people come in initially with very clear goals (e.g., “I want to be able to manage stress better”), and those goals could evolve and expand as they develop a better understanding of themselves and their deeper needs (e.g., “I want to find out for myself what is important to me.”).

 11 Reasons to go to therapy.